CinemaScope: Modern references

 In the 1963 Jean-Luc Godard film Contempt (Le Mepris), filmmaker Fritz Lang makes a disparaging comment about CinemaScope: "Oh, it wasn't meant for human beings.
 Just for snakes – and funerals."
 Ironically, Contempt was shot in Franscope, a process with a similar format to CinemaScope.

 During the production of 1999's The Iron Giant, director Brad Bird wanted to advertise the film with the CinemaScope name and logo, but Fox would not allow its use.
 A reference to CinemaScope was included during the end credits of the 2015 "Signature Edition" re-release.

 In the 1988 film Hairspray and the 2007 remake, there are references to CinemaScope.
 In both instances, they are comments made in regard to Tracy Turnblad's weight, implying that she's too big to be seen on a television screen.
 In the 1988 version, a comment was said in dialogue by one of the current "coolest kids in town" during Tracy's audition.
 In the remake of 2007, also during Tracy's audition, it was a lyric sung by Amber von Tussle, singing, "This show isn't broadcast in CinemaScope!" in the song "(The Legend of) Miss Baltimore Crabs".

+The technology is also mentioned in the first lyrical stanza of the song "Hot Knife" by Fiona Apple from her album The Idler Wheel..., which reads: "If I'm butter, If I'm butter/ If I'm butter then he's a hot knife/ He makes my heart a CinemaScope screen/ showing the dancing bird of paradise."